-name Aselton comes from when the family resided in one of a variety of similarly-named places.
-The settlement of Heselden is in Durham
+The Anglo-Saxon name Aselton comes from when the family resided in one of a variety of similarly-named places.
+The parishes of Cold Hesleton (Hesleden) and Monk Hesleton (Hesleden) are in Durham.
+Both date back to Saxon times when they were collectively known as Heseldene c.
+1050 and literally meant "valley where hazels grow."

 Early Origins of the Aselton family